 Staff notes that among the existing and approved development in the area, ±1,700 residential units remain "available" in the region.
 The amendment site is located west of SE 73rd Avenue, where no other residential designated lands are currently located.
-A few Commercial designated parcels are located east and west of the southern portion of the site, each fronting on Hwy 42, while the Summerfield Rural Activity Center (RAC) is located ±1 mile to the north and ±0.25 miles to the west.
+A few Commercial designated parcels are located ±0.85 miles to the south fronting on Hwy 42, while the Summerfield Rural Activity Center (RAC) is located ±0.75 miles to the north and ±0.25 miles to the west.
 Development in the area has been concentrated along the US 441 corridor and portions of Hwy 42, and there are traffic concerns for the surroundings, including the SE 73rd Avenue & Hwy 42 intersection.
 There are also additional concerns where SE 73rd Avenue intersects with SE 147th Street/Place, and at that roadway's intersection with SE 80th Avenue to the east of SE 73rd Avenue.
 As such, staff concludes that the application is not compatible with the character of the area.